-RoboCup RoboCup Changes and Comments RC-4.2.0: The size of each robot player must obey the following constraints: Robot Size 1.
-Each robot must possess a configuration of itself and its actuators, where the projection of the robot's shape onto the floor fits into a square of size at least $30\text{cm} \times 30\text{cm}$ and at most $52\text{cm} \times 52\text{cm}$.
-2. The usual field player has to keep at any time the size limit of 52cm \times 52cm.
-3. Within the penalty area, the goalie is allowed to increase its size instantaneously (at most 1 second) if the goal is endangered by an approaching ball.
-The extension can take up at most 920 cm2 from any side, calculated as the convex hull of the extension.
-This is backwards compatible with the rules of RoboCup 2022 and before, allowing older goalkeepers without modification: The goalkeeper can increase its size up to a square of 60cm × 60cm width or 90cm height.
-The goalkeeper must reduce its size autonomously, and is only allowed to increase its size again after a pause of 4 seconds and having completely reduced his size to the normal state before the increase.
+RoboCup Changes and Comments RC-4.2.0: The size of each robot player must obey the following constraints: Robot Size 1.
+Each robot must possess a configuration of itself and its actuators, where the projection of the robot's shape onto the floor fits into a square of size at least $30 \text{cm} \times 30 \text{cm}$ and at most $52 \text{cm} \times 52 \text{cm}$ .
+2. The usual field player has to keep at any time the size limit of 52cm $\times$ 52cm.
+3. Within the penalty area, the goalie is allowed to increase its size instan- taneously (at most 1 second) if the goal is endangered by an approaching ball.
+The extension can take up at most 920 cm from any side, calcu- lated as the convex hull of the extension.
+This is backwards compatible with the rules of RoboCup 2022 and before, allowing older goalkeepers without modification: The goalkeeper can increase its size up to a square of $60cm \times 60cm$ width or $90cm$ height.
+The goalkeeper must reduce its size autonomously, and is only allowed to increase its size to the normal state before the increase.
 Additionally, it is only allowed to increase its size instantaneously in one direction.
 Any dimension extending can only be applied exclusively, particularly extending arms can not be activated at the same time as the special goalkeeper ball catch hardware (see RC-12.0.2).
 The keeper is allowed to move outside the penalty area, but increasing its size outside the penalty area is considered as a violation of the robot-size.
 In this case, a free-kick will be awarded to the opponent.
 If the extension of the goalkeeper damages the goal or field, the goalkeeper has to be removed for repair, according to RC-4.5.1.
 4. The robot's height must be at least 40 cm and at most 80 cm.
 5. The field players may never exceed the 80 cm height limit.
 6. Above the height of 60cm measured from the ground, all the elements of the robots (with the exception of the goalie) must fit within a cylinder with a diameter of 25cm.
-7. The size of the robots will be checked before the tournament by the TC.
+The size of the robots will be checked before the tournament by the TC.
 If a robot doesn't match the described limits it will be excluded from the competition.
-RC-4.2.1: Any shape is allowed as long as the size restrictions are not violated.
-Robot Shape Robots may exhibit concavities in their shape or may dynamically change shape, provided that the Laws concerning "Fouls and Misconduct" (FIFA LAW 12) are not violated.
-RC-4.2.2: The maximum weight of a robot is 40 kg.
-Robot Weight
+RC-4.2.1: Robot Shape Any shape is allowed as long as the size restrictions are not violated.
+Robots may exhibit concavities in their shape or may dynamically change shape, provided that the Laws concerning "Fouls and Misconduct" (FIFA LAW 12) are not violated.
+RC-4.2.2: Robot Weight The maximum weight of a robot is 40 kg.